One of my favourite things about WordPress is how flexible it is, both in terms of how your website looks (themes) and how it behaves (plugins).

-Chances are, you’ll get a long list of plugins back, so click on ‘Details’ beneath the name of any plugin that takes your fancy and a box with more information will pop up.
+Chances are, you’ll get a long list of plugins back, so click on ‘Details‘ beneath the name of any plugin that takes your fancy.
+A box with more information will pop up.
 Now to separate the wheat from the chaff…

 This is what I’d recommend checking for: